 Sequim and Dungeness

 Forty minutes southwest of Port Townsend via Hwy-20 and US-101, Sequim (pop.
-6,606; pronounced “SKWIM”) sits in the rain shadow of the Olympic Mountains and so tends to be much drier and sunnier than spots even a few miles west.
-Though it retains its rural feel, Sequim’s historic farming-and-fishing economy is quickly switching over to tourism, with tracts of new homes filling up the rolling, waterfront landscape and a new freeway bypassing the center of town.
-It’s ideal cycling country, for the moment at least, with acres and acres of lavender farms lining quiet country roads.
+7,481; pronounced “SKWIM”) sits in the rain shadow of the Olympic Mountains and so tends to be much drier and sunnier than spots even a few miles west.
+Although it retains its rural feel, Sequim’s historic farming-and-fishing economy is quickly switching over to tourism.
+Tracts of homes are filling up the rolling waterfront landscape and a freeway bypasses the center of town.
+It’s still ideal cycling country, for the moment at least, with acres and acres of lavender farms lining quiet country roads.

-Just north of US-101, the MAC Exhibit Center (175 W. Cedar St., 360/683-8110, Tues.-Sat.
-10am-3pm, $3) houses everything from 12,000-year-old mastodon bones discovered on a nearby farm to exhibits of Native American cultures and pioneer farm implements.
-From the museum, a well-marked road winds north for 7 miles before reaching the waterfront again at Dungeness, where a 5.5-mile-long sand spit, the country’s longest, protects a shellfish-rich wildlife refuge.
+Just north of US-101, the Sequim Museum & Arts Center (544 N. Sequim Ave., 360/681-2257, 11am-3pm Tues.-Sat., donation) houses everything from 12,000-year-old mastodon bones discovered on a nearby farm to exhibits of Native American cultures and pioneer farm implements.
+From the museum, a well-marked road winds north for 7 mi (4.3 km) before reaching the waterfront again at Dungeness Spit, where a 5.5-mi (3.4-km) sand spit, the country’s longest, protects a shellfish-rich wildlife refuge.

-Cyclists and kayakers in particular like to stay near Sequim at the waterfront Juan de Fuca Cottages (182 Marine Dr., 360/683-4433, $160 and up), across from Dungeness Bay on a peaceful road about seven miles northwest of town.
+Cyclists and kayakers in particular like to stay near Sequim at the waterfront Juan de Fuca Cottages (182 Marine Dr., 360/683-4433, $129 and up), across from Dungeness Bay on a peaceful road about 7 mi (4.3 km) northwest of town.